guhjy/2015ori-1/archive/response_ori_rev.md

 ## Response

 We never aimed to support such a claim; we only aimed to sketch the problem with the way estimates of data fabrication are now constructed.
 We fully agree with the reviewer that there is no way of knowing whether the data fabrication admitted to is the same as the data fabrication these methods could detect.
+Project 1 and 2 were also designed to shed more light on the question how misconduct occurs so that they will help not only in identifying whether the proposed method are sufficient but also provide helpful data for developing new methods if the proposed ones fail.

 # Reviewer remark 2